 What Is Being Done?The Utah Birth Defect Network (UBDN) is a statewide population-based surveillance system that monitors major structural birth defects of all pregnancy outcomes (live births, stillbirths, and terminations) among Utah resident women.
 The mission of the Utah Birth Defect Network is to prevent birth defects and secondary disabilities by monitoring occurrence, referring to services, facilitating research, and providing education and outreach to children and families in Utah.
-The UBDN is a program under the Bureau of Children with Special Healthcare Needs, Division of Family Health and Preparedness, Utah Department of Health.
+The UBDN is a program under the Office of Children with Special Healthcare Needs, Division of Family Health, Utah Department of Health and Human Services.
 Surveillance, research, birth defect prevention, and referral to services are keys to reducing infant mortality associated with birth defects.
 For surveillance, the UBDN currently contributes to tracking and assessing impact, trends, and disparities related to major structural birth defects overall, and their related mortality.
 For research, the UBDN collaborates with researchers locally, nationally, and internationally to help improve scientific knowledge on birth defects and to contribute to the development of evidence-based interventions that reduce the risk of birth defects and their associated negative health outcomes.
 For birth defect prevention, the UBDN works with Utah communities to provide information and resources on how to reduce the risk for birth defects through engaging in healthy lifestyles, avoiding environmental hazards, and talking with healthcare providers.
 For a referral to services, the UBDN aims to help families with children with birth defects identify and access resources in their community.
 The UBDN has partnered with the Utah early intervention program (Baby Watch Early Intervention Program) which provides services and support for children with developmental delays and disabilities from 0 to 3 years old.
 The UBDN is a member of the National Birth Defects Prevention Network (NBDPN), a non-profit organization involving birth defect programs and individuals working at the local, state, and national level to raise awareness for birth defects ([http://nbdpn.org/]).